2001 United Kingdom general election: Campaign

+On 8 May, Prime Minister Tony Blair announced that the general election would be held on the 7 June as expected, on the same day as the local elections.
+Blair made the announcement in a speech at St Saviour's and St Olave's Church of England School in Bermondsey, London rather than on the steps of Downing Street.

 For Labour, the last four years had run relatively smoothly.
 The party had successfully defended all their by election seats, and many suspected a Labour win was inevitable from the start.

 Many in the party, however, were afraid of voter apathy, which was epitomised in a poster of "Hague with Margaret Thatcher's hair", captioned "Get out and vote.
 Or they get in."
 Despite recessions in mainland Europe and the United States, due to the bursting of global tech bubbles, Britain was notably unaffected and Labour however could rely on a strong economy as unemployment continued to decline toward election day, putting to rest any fears of a Labour government putting the economic situation at risk.

 For William Hague, however, the Conservative Party had still not fully recovered from the loss in 1997.
 The party was still divided over Europe, and talk of a referendum on joining the Eurozone was rife, and as a result "Save The Pound" was one of the key slogans deployed in the Conservatives' campaign.
-As Labour remained at the political centre, the Tories moved to the right.
+As Labour remained at the political centre, the Conservatives moved to the right.
 A policy gaffe by Oliver Letwin over public spending cuts left the party with an own goal that Labour soon exploited.